capstone-projects-2024-fall/project-whiteboardflow/README.md

 ## Background

-This project will ideally make use of various open source softwares in order to meet project requirements.
-For speech to text dictation, OpenAI’s open source Whisper could be leveraged, as well as Open AI for the language processing.
+This project will ideally make use of various open source software in order to meet project requirements.
+For speech to text dictation, Open AI could be leveraged, as well as for the language processing.
 This product hopes to improve on existing technologies used to test coding aptitude for interviews such as LeetCode or Codewars which simply use unit testing to determine if a solution is correct or incorrect, rather than testing the thought process of the user which is a major part of interview whiteboard questions.

 ## Required Resources